rmflight/testrmd/README.md

     stopifnot(is.numeric(y))
     ```

-## Example Output
+### Example Output

 [Here](https://ropenscilabs.github.io/testrmd/cranlogs.html) is an example of the HTML output that gets generated.

-## Supported Frameworks
+### Supported Frameworks

-`testrmd` supports any validation method that throws an error when a test fails.
+`testrmd` supports validation methods that throw errors when a test fails.
 The following validation frameworks have been shown to easily return errors compatible with `testrmd`:

 * [`stopifnot`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/stopifnot.html)
 * [`testthat`](https://github.com/hadley/testthat) (version 1.0.2 and later)